-COURSE LEARNING GOALS

-Upon successful completion of this course, students will:
+COURSE LEARNING GOALS Upon successful completion of this course, students will:

-- understand current psychological, sociological and anthropological theories that provide insight into consumer behavior; - recognize which theoretical concepts are relevant to a particular decision-making context, demonstrate clearly how these principles apply, and provide responses that are supported with evidence; - be able to apply theory to understand, analyze and address real world marketing problems.

-COURSE MATERIALS AND READINGS OPTIONAL

-Consumer Behavior: Buying, Having and Being, 8th Canadian Edition.
+- understand current theories from psychology, economics, sociology and anthropology that provide insight into consumer behavior; - recognize which theoretical concepts are relevant to a particular decision-making context, demonstrate clearly how these principles apply, and provide responses that are supported with evidence; - be able to apply theory to understand, analyze and address real world marketing problems.
+COURSE MATERIALS AND READINGS OPTIONAL Consumer Behavior: Buying, Having and Being, 8th Canadian Edition.
 Solomon, White and Dahl, Prentice-Hall.
 This text is only recommended - not required - and the Bookstore has an e-version.
 You may find it helpful for background reading.
 You can shop with the Bookstore or look on Amazon.
 You also can look for older paper editions or even the American text on Amazon.
 Some of the chapters in paper versions will have different titles and older editions will have more chapters than newer editions.
 However, the PPT material that will be posted on Avenue and covered in class provides comprehensive coverage of the theory and is supported with numerous examples to assist your learning in this course.
-All assignments and the final exam are based ONLY on the material in the PPT slides.
+The two midterms and the final exam are based ONLY on the material in the PPT slides.

-COURSE OVERVIEW AND ASSESSMENT

-Learning in this course results from class discussion/engagement as well as out-of-class reading, analysis, and preparation for exams.
+COURSE OVERVIEW AND ASSESSMENT Learning in this course results from class discussion/engagement as well as out-of-class reading, analysis, and preparation for exams.
 Your performance will be evaluated on an individual basis.
+Your final grade will be calculated as follows: